-Tooltip: This is a pop-up tip box dialog that provides information or help for a feature, term, link, button, or icon.
-Hovering over or tapping on an element that has a tooltip associated with it triggers the tooltip to appear.
-The tooltip caret points to or is centered on the element that triggered it.
+Tooltip: This is a pop-up tip dialog box that provides information or help for a feature, term, link, button, or icon.
+Hovering over or tapping on the tooltip triggers the tooltip dialog to appear.
+The tooltip caret points to or is centered on the element it defines.